KhiopsML/khiops-doc/docs/api-docs/kdic/structures-introduction.md

 - store data preparation and predictor models in dictionary files, and
 - to compute any model output values such as variable recoding, prediction, density estimation.

-**The rules in this section are intended to be used by the user to construct new variables**, but rather to have a quick understanding of them.
+**The rules in this section are not intended to be used by the user to construct new variables**, but rather to have a quick understanding of them.

 ## Overview